 The sugar-paste coating also included in between the dried fruits may look familiar; it’s the same topping you find on other types of pan dulce such as conchas.

-The one pictured below is an individual-sized rosca from the Mexican bakery El Globo.
+The one pictured below is an individual-sized rosca from the Mexican bakery El Globo in Mexico City.